This is the Award for operators running services wholly or mainly in our major cities.

 This Award is open to operators of registered local bus services based in, or operating wholly or mainly in:

 - Greater Manchester

 - Other major cities with populations of over 250,000, with density greater than 15,000 per hectare.
 These are:

 Criteria and Entry Requirements

-The results were determined on the basis of the quality of the submissions, which need to:
+The short-list was determined on the basis of the quality of the submissions, which needed to:

 - Show how the operator maintains and improves customer relations.
 For example how it uses: